me2d13/XplDrToUdp/README.md

 Note these link works only when plugin is running.

 For now I'm using this plugin to send values for motorized throttle quadrant  controlled by ESP32 (so connected to my wifi).

+This code is in prototype phase, nothing nice, just focused on funcionality.
+It can be polished, extended (e.g. by serial output such as my older mtu-plugin) etc. Maybe in the future, now my focus is on hardware part.